Tautological projection for cycles on the moduli space of abelian varieties: Introduction

 where $\overline{\alpha}$ and $\overline{\beta}$ are arbitrary lifts of $\alpha$ and $\beta$ to $\Mb_g$.
 The $\lambda_g$-pairing is well-defined, independent of the lifts, because $\lambda_g\in \R^g(\Mb_g)$ restricts trivially to the boundary see \cite {FP2}.
 A parallel boundary vanishing for $\lambda_g\in \R^*(\overline{\A}_g)$ is our first result.

 \begin{thm} The restriction of $\lambda_g$ to $\overline{\A}_g \smallsetminus \A_g$ vanishes for every toroidal compactification $\overline{\A}_g$. \end{thm}

-In characteristic $p$, the Theorem \ref{thm:main} can be proven{\footnote{We thank van der Geer for the characteristic $p$ argument.}} by considering the $p$-rank zero locus in $\overline{\A}_g.$ The $p$-rank zero locus avoids the boundary and has class in $\R^*(\overline{\A}_g)$ equal to a multiple of $\lambda_g$, \cite [Theorem 2.4]{vdg}.
+In characteristic $p$, the Theorem \ref{thm:main} can be proven{\footnote{We thank van der Geer for the characteristic $p$ argument.
+We do not know how to lift this argument to characteristic $0$.}} by considering the $p$-rank zero locus in $\overline{\A}_g.$ The $p$-rank zero locus avoids the boundary and has class in $\R^*(\overline{\A}_g)$ equal to a multiple of $\lambda_g$, \cite [Theorem 2.4]{vdg}.
 In all characteristics, the vanishing of $\lambda_g$ over the boundary of the partial compactification $\A_g^{\text{part}}$ of torus rank $1$ degenerations follows from the discussion of \cite [page 6]{vdg}.
 The statement for the entire boundary is new.

 Our proof of Theorem \ref{thm:main} is obtained as a consequence of the following statements about semistable degenerations of abelian varieties: \begin{itemize} \item [(i)] The sheaf of relative log differentials has a trivial rank 1 quotient on the singularities of the fibers of the universal family.
 The trivial quotient statement is true for any semistable family, independently of abelian structure (also applying, for example, to families of curves). \item [(ii)] For abelian schemes, the sheaf of relative log differentials is isomorphic to the pullback of the Hodge bundle \cite {FC}. \end{itemize} The full proof is presented in Section \ref{s2} after a review of log structures, semistable degenerations, and residues.